Q. How is an online course different from a regular, face-to-face course?

 Q. How much time should I expect to spend on an online course?

-A. You can expect to study one to two hours for every hour "in class" or credit hours taken.
-For example: A three credit hour course requires students to be engaged in the course or meet for three hours each week; homework may take one to two hours each session, making a total of six to nine hours a week dedicated to one course.
+A. You can expect to study 1-2 hours for every hour "in class" or credit hours taken.
+For example: A three credit hour course requires students to be engaged in the course or meet for three hours each week; homework may take 1-2 hours each session, making a total of 6-9 hours per week dedicated to one course.

 Q. What classes are offered online and when do they start?